tenhobi/totally_not_chernobyl/README.md

 1. Install [Android Studio](https://developer.android.com/studio) for Android and [Xcode](https://developer.apple.com/xcode/) for iOS.
 1. *If required, set up an Android or iOS emulator.*

+### Set Up

 Also, before building the app, make sure to:

-- Add `android/app/google-services.json` file, provided by Firebase.
+- Add `android/app/google-services.json` file for Android, provided by Firebase.
+- Add `ios/Runner/GoogleService-info.plist` file for iOS, provided by Firebase.

 ### Running